 Secure all household chemicals, such as cleaning supplies and pool chemicals.
 Make sure children cannot get to these dangerous chemicals.
 Be careful to follow directions when using these products.
 Chemicals can cause injury from fumes as well as direct contact.
 Look out for harmful chemicals in everyday products, such as soap or children’s toys.
 Long-term exposure to some of these chemicals can cause serious illness and disease.

-Motor vehicle accidents are the number one cause of death for Americans under the age of 35, and responsible for over 40,000 deaths in an average year.
+Car accidents are the number one cause of death for Americans under the age of 35, and responsible for over 40,000 deaths in an average year.
 Many of these accidents and deaths are caused by defective car components, defectively designed vehicles, or a deadly combination of the two.
+You might want to seek advice from a car accident lawyer in Fort Lauderdale if you experience the following.

 - Airbag defects